Ada-Developers-Academy/ada-build/preparing-to-code/internet-searching/README.md

 * Type using keywords instead of full sentences
 * Add 'example' to your query if you want to see an example
-* Add the specific language you are coding in to your query, e.g. 'ruby'
+* Add the specific language you are coding in to your query, e.g. 'python'
 * Use double quotations when you need an exact match in your search
 * Make sure to check the date of what you are referencing, languages often change over time